oschrenk/notes/node.md

 	<Buffer 61>
 	>

 The `write` method will return the number of written bytes.
-If characters won't fit (bytewise) no character will be written.
-Be carfeul when you write with an offset though as it will insert the `null` character as a terminator.
+If characters won't fit (byte wise) no character will be written.
+Be careful when you write with an offset though as it will insert the `null` character as a terminator.

 	> var b = new Buffer(5);
 	> b.write('fffff');